No. 1 (BoA song)

-"No. 1" is a song recorded by South Korean recording artist BoA.
+"No. 1" is a song by South Korean recording artist BoA.
 It was released on April 12, 2002, for her second studio album of the same name (2002) through SM Entertainment.
 In Japan, the song was released as a double A-side CD single with the track "Kiseki" on September 19, 2002, via Avex Trax.
 The single, titled "Kiseki / No. 1", was included in her second Japanese studio album Valenti (2003).
 "No. 1" was written by Kim Young-ah, while production was handled by Sigurd Røsnes and Ahn Ik-soo.

 Musically, "No. 1" is a dance song that infuses elements of europop.
-It was met with positive reception upon its release, the CD single peaked at number three on the Japanese Oricon Singles Chart and was certified gold by the Recording Industry Association of Japan (RIAJ).
+It was met with commercial success following its release; the CD single peaked at number three on the Japanese Oricon Singles Chart and was certified gold by the Recording Industry Association of Japan (RIAJ).
 In South Korea, "No. 1" won several awards, including the Most Popular Music Video daesang at the 2002 Mnet Music Video Festival and the Grand Prize at the annual SBS Gayo Daejeon.
-The song has been well received in retrospective reviews; in 2021, a panel of 35 music experts and critics organized by Seoul Shinmun and Melon deemed it as the greatest K-pop song of all-time.
+In 2021, a panel of 35 music experts and critics organized by Seoul Shinmun and Melon deemed it the greatest K-pop song of all time.

 Background and release

-According to a former SM Entertainment Jason Park, "No. 1" was not initially planned to serve as the lead single for BoA's album.
-It was originally composed by Norwegian producer Sigurd Røsnes ("Ziggy") and was one of the tracks on the agency's many demo CDs obtained during a business trip in Sweden in 2001.
-The demo eventually gained favorability from SM staff and executive producer Lee Soo-man.
-It was then originally slated to be a song by the label's in-house composer Yoo Young-jin, however, Park convinced Lee that "No. 1" would instead be a better choice for BoA's lead single after playing it a car ride for him.
+Initially, "No. 1" was not planned to serve as the lead single for BoA's album according to former SM Entertainment employee Jason Park.
+It was originally composed by Norwegian producer Sigurd Røsnes ("Ziggy") and was one of the tracks found on the agency's many demo CDs obtained during a business trip to Sweden in 2001.
+The track eventually gained favorability from SM staff and executive producer Lee Soo-man, and was then slated to be released by the label's in-house composer Yoo Young-jin.
+However, Park convinced Lee that "No. 1" would be a better choice for BoA after playing it during a car ride for him.

-Musically, "No. 1" is a dance song that incorporates stylistic elements from europop.
-The version released by BoA was written by Kim Young-ah, while arrangement of the track was handled by Ahn Ik-soo.
-In its initial production, Røsnes said "I'd programmed the drums and I knew that I wanted to write kind of an uplifting happy thing – something that would make you feel good".
 In Japan, it was selected as the second lead maxi CD single for BoA's second Japanese studio album Valenti, and was released as "Kiseki / No. 1" on September 19, 2002, by Avex Trax.
-The maxi CD contains the A-side track "Kiseki" and the B-side track "Flower", in addition to instrumental versions of the tracks.
+The single contains the A-side track "Kiseki" and the B-side track "Flower", in addition to instrumental versions of the tracks.
 "Kiseki" was also used as Kose's "Luminous" CM song while "No. 1" was used as a theme song for the Busan 2002 Asian Games.